 SportsMets Mets out-bombing Yankees ahead of Subway Series Yoenis Cespedes of the New York Mets celebrates his grand slam during the second inning against the Colorado Rockies at Coors Field on August 21, 2015 in Denver.
 Photo Credit: Getty Images / Justin Edmonds By BEN SHAPIRO.
 Special to amNewYork Updated September 17, 2015 6:31 PM Print Share fbShare Tweet Email Baseball fans heading to Citi Field this weekend for the Subway Series should expect a heavier dose of the Mets' home run apple than they are accustomed to seeing.
 While the Yankees have been consistently hitting home runs since April, it is the Mets that have hit the most long balls in New York of late.
 Since Aug.
 1, the Mets have out-bombed the Bombers, 69 to 59, despite playing in pitcher-friendly Citi Field.
 Prior to the nonwaiver trade deadline, the Mets hit just 89 home runs compared with the Yankees' 139.
 The Mets newfound power can be attributed in large part to the July 31 acquisition of outfielder Yoenis Cespedes, who has hit 17 home runs in just 43 games as a member of the Mets, including nine in his last 15 contests.
 Although along with Cespedes, the additions of veteran hitters Juan Uribe and Kelly Johnson from the Braves and the return of captain David Wright and Travis d'Arnaud from the disabled list have also contributed to the Amazin's newfound propensity for the long ball.
 By BEN SHAPIRO.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.